This post may contain affiliate links, which are always marked with *. Please read my disclosure for more information.

 - Have leaves that squeak when squeezed or rubbed together

-How to cook artichokes
+How to Prep Artichokes

 - Remove the stem.
 Place one of the artichokes on a chopping board and place a knife as high up on the stem as possible.
 Cut down to remove the stem.